ltex-plus/ltex-plus/pages/settings-de.md

 ---
-# Copyright (C) 2019-2021 Julian Valentin, LTeX Development Community
+# Copyright (C) 2019-2021 Julian Valentin, LTeX+ Development Community
 #
 # This Source Code Form is subject to the terms of the Mozilla Public
 # License, v.
 2.0.
 If a copy of the MPL was not distributed with this